School of Medicine admissions appeals and complaints procedure 2022

-As outlined in the University Admissions Policy, the University will consider all applications fairly and effectively in line with the admissions policies for each programme.
+As outlined in the main University of Leeds Taught Admissions Policy, the University will consider all applications fairly and effectively in line with the admissions policies for each programme.

-The School of Medicine, University of Leeds, selection processes for our undergraduate programmes consist of several stages.
+The School of Medicine selection processes for our undergraduate programmes consist of several stages.
 The selection criteria treats all students fairly and does not discriminate unlawfully on the grounds of marital status, gender, gender re-assignment or transsexual status, race (including colour, nationality, national origin or ethnic origin) disability, sexual orientation, age, religion or belief, political or other opinion, social origin, association with a national minority, property, birth or other status.

-The University’s Admissions Policies describe the general principles that we apply to admissions and outline the admissions process.
-Applicants who believe that they have legitimate grounds for an appeal or complaint should refer, in the first instance, to the relevant admissions policy to clarify what it is reasonable for them to expect from the University.
-If, having consulted the relevant admissions policy, the applicant wishes to proceed with their complaint, they may invoke the Appeals and Complaints Procedure set out in the remainder of this document.
+Applicants who believe that they have legitimate grounds for an appeal or complaint should first refer to the relevant School of Medicine admissions policy to clarify what it is reasonable for them to expect from the University.
+This can be found on the relevant course page on Coursefinder.

 The University will seek to ensure that all appeals and complaints from applicants are treated seriously, positively and constructively.
 It will also seek to ensure that appeals and complaints are dealt with promptly, with fairness and consistency.

 Applicants, and any individual against whom complaints might be made, should expect complaints to be dealt with confidentially and in a manner that respects their privacy.
 However, it may be necessary to disclose information to others in order to deal with the complaint and in these circumstances the parties concerned will be informed of such disclosure.

 The Appeals and Complaints Procedure may not be used where the decision not to offer a place arises from a failure on the applicant’s part to fulfil any academic or non- academic requirements for admission.